 Postpartum counseling may consist of improving an individual’s ability to cope and making realistic expectations.

-Cognitive behavioral therapy (CBT) for postpartum depression focuses on creating realistic expectations for oneself and other people.
+- Cognitive Behavioral Therapy: Cognitive behavioral therapy (CBT) for postpartum depression focuses on creating realistic expectations for oneself and other people.
 It also involves changing faulty thinking patterns.
 Replacing negative feelings with new, effective and positive beliefs can reduce other symptoms of postpartum depression.

-In psychoeducation, a postpartum depression therapist educates mothers about postpartum depression to normalize symptoms.
+- Psychoeducation: In psychoeducation, a postpartum depression therapist educates mothers about postpartum depression to normalize symptoms.
 Understanding symptoms and learning coping skills are key components of psychoeducational approaches.
 This approach may be used alone or with other therapies.

 Medications Used for Treating Postpartum Depression